macroresilience/notes-wip/src/notes/the-good-and-the-bad-go-together.md

 ---
-title: The good and the bad go together tags:["yin-yang"]
+title: "The good and the bad go together" tags:["yin-yang"]
 ---